 Many authors question the total price of Australian book editing; we understand that it seems a lot when compared to Indian, American, or other ‘editors’.
 The effort put into editing and working with clients never drops off as the years pass… in fact, the rate of change has accelerated.
 Now, most editors need to pay for word processing and desktop publishing software, invoicing program, Acrobat Pro, website hosting, domains, securing our website, as well as professional memberships and extended training.

 Brisbane book editors should really be charging well over $100 an hour, considering all the years of experience leading to being adept at editing.
-For example, in the ’90s, while some were still rockin’ to nursery rhymes, I was sub-editing an investing newsletter and learning proofreaders’ marks as I laid out Successful Personal Investing (a 21-part program).
+For example, in the ’90s, I was sub-editing an investing newsletter and learning proofreaders’ marks as I laid out Successful Personal Investing.

 But most editors don’t charge that much, perhaps because we enjoy the task and want to keep book editing affordable for serious authors.
 And that’s something worth celebrating.